PFython/cleverdict/README.md

     >>> x.to_list(ignore=["NumberSeven"])
     []

-As you probably guessed, you can safely delete an alias with `.delete_alias()`, and the original dictionary key will be safe until you use `del`:
+As you probably guessed, you can safely delete an alias with `.delete_alias()`, and the original dictionary key will be retained until/unless you use `del`:

     >>> x.delete_alias(["_7","NumberSeven"])